JavaScriptKC/workshop/labs/01-NodeREPL.md

 6
 ```

-If we want to keep the result around from the function invocation we can type this:
+If we want to keep the result around from the previous function invocation we can type this:

 ```JavaScript
 > var result = _